-Previous laser resurfacing lasers were ablative lasers and had an extremely long recovery time.
-With the new Fraxel laser, the microscopic columns that penetrate deep into the skin only treat a fraction of the tissue at a time, which leaves the surrounding tissue unaffected.
-This fractionated technology promotes both faster and a more effective healing process.
-Fraxel laser was the first FDA approved fractionated laser for non ablative laser skin resurfacing.
-The result of Fraxel treatment is the rejuvenation and production of new skin with healthy skin cells.
-The Fraxel laser treatment will restore your skin’s natural beauty by improving the skin’s surface, and stimulating the production of new collagen and elastin.
-The result of this increased collagen stimulation is younger looking, more radiant skin.
+In the past, laser skin resurfacing treatments primarily relied on ablative laser technology.
+Ablative laser treatments are associated with an extremely long recovery time and discomfort.
+Thanks to the innovative Fraxel laser treatment, patients can enjoy the skin-rejuvenating benefits of a laser resurfacing treatment without discomfort or extensive downtime.
+The Fraxel uses a non-ablative laser technology that employs microscopic columns that penetrate deep into the skin, only treating a fraction of the skin tissue at a time, which leaves the surrounding tissue unaffected.
+This fractional laser technology promotes a faster and more effective healing process.
+Fraxel laser was the first fractionated laser approved by the FDA for non-ablative laser skin resurfacing.
+The result of treatment with Fraxel laser is observable rejuvenation and the production of new skin with healthier skin cells.
+The Fraxel laser treatment will restore your skin’s natural beauty by improving the skin’s surface and stimulating the production of new collagen and elastin.
+This increased collagen stimulation results in younger-looking, more radiant skin.

 35-44 year old female, Fraxel before and after (3 weeks)

-The Fraxel® Dual laser is equipped with two distinct settings, or laser beams, which means that there are actually two lasers in one.
-The 1927 wavelength is a state-of–the-art Thulium laser which allows us to remove pigmentation, skin discoloration, age spots, and sun damage from the top layer of the skin quickly, evenly, and with almost no down time.
-The Fraxel Dual is equipped with a Zimmer which allows cold air to be emitted at the same time as the laser, which is designed to minimize any discomfort.
+The Fraxel® Dual laser is equipped with two distinct settings, or laser beams, which means there are actually two lasers in one.
+The 1927 nm wavelength is a state–of–the–art Thulium laser which allows us to remove pigmentation, skin discoloration, age spots, and sun damage from the top layer of the skin quickly, evenly, and with almost no downtime.
+This specific wavelength of energy targets specific chromophores, or colored elements within skin cells, to create a controlled, local thermal reaction to diminish pigmented spots.
+The Fraxel Dual is equipped with a Zimmer, which allows cold air to be emitted simultaneously with the laser, designed to minimize any discomfort.

 How is the Fraxel Treatment Procedure Performed?

-Fraxel® delivers amazing results with almost no down time.
+Fraxel® delivers amazing results with almost no downtime.
 Depending on the degree of pigmentation and the number of age spots, an area can be treated with as little as two or three treatments.
 The result is beautiful, luminous skin.
-Treating fine lines, scars, and wrinkles, generally requires four to five treatments at monthly intervals.
-The results are overall improvement in skin tone, texture, fine lines, and a healthier and younger-looking appearance.
+Treating fine lines, scars, and wrinkles, generally requires four to five treatments monthly.
+The results are an overall improvement in skin tone, texture, fine lines, and a healthier and younger-looking appearance.

 Fraxel Laser FAQs